Was there ever a potluck where seven layer salad was not present when we were kids?

 - Salad dressing (recipe below)

 Chop one head of romaine lettuce.
-I then cut it into squares so that the pieces are a very friendly bite-size.
+I then cut it into squares, therefore the pieces are a very friendly bite-size.

 Begin your layers with the lettuce.